Church Volunteer Resume Example

 Church volunteers often work directly with the public and parishioners, so your communication and interpersonal skills should be showcased at the top of the page in the summary statement and highlights sections.
 Don’t forget to add any previous volunteer positions and your direct duties.

-When you’re ready to write your own church volunteer resume, be sure to use our template below as a guide.
+When you’re ready to write your own church volunteer resume, be sure to use our resume examples as a guide.

 Church Volunteer Resume Questions

 Start off with your full name.
-While jobseekers no longer need to provide a home address, you must include your personal phone number and email address.
+While jobseekers no longer need to use a resume format that includes a home address, you must include your personal phone number and email address.
 Your email address should be a non-workplace account that looks and sounds professional.
 If you have social media or online business profiles appropriate for viewing by hiring managers, you may include those, too.
 Check out our church volunteer resume sample for examples of effective headers.

 In short, no. In the past, jobseekers closed their resumes with “References available upon request.”
 As you can see from our church volunteer resume sample set, this practice is no longer standard.
 You can assume hiring managers will request references if they have interest in your application.
 Prepare your references on a separate document so you are ready to submit them in response to a hiring manager’s request.